 Robo-advisors are investment management platforms that build you an investment strategy using index funds, not unlike the target-date funds that I mentioned above.
 But, you’d be paying more in fees.

 Both Ellevest and Betterment have a minimum of $0.
 If you’re intrigued, give ‘er a spin.
-My opinion on robo-advisors is that you’re paying for a service that you could easily do yourself, but it’s a good service and it’s better than nothing.
+Using a robo-advisor is absolutely better than doing nothing.

 Pro Tip: These services aren’t compatible with your 401(k) or other workplace retirement plan.
 In many circumstances, you’ll want to focus on filling up your workplace retirement first!

-4) Buy a stock (or ETF) on Robinhood or SoFi Invest
+4) Buy a stock (or ETF) at Robinhood, or with a discount brokerage bank

-With both Robinhood and SoFi Invest, you can start with as little money as you’d like, because they allow you to buy fractional shares.
+With both Robinhood, Charles Schwab, and Fidelity you can start with as little money as you’d like, because they allow you to buy fractional shares.
 So, pick a company or two that you think are essential to American and global life, companies that will grow over time and/or pay a good dividend, and get a feel for what it’s like to be an investor.